Flomass/EvolutionReplicationOrigins/README.md

 * Compute the PhastCons scores around the SNS peak

-* Compute the mean nucleotide content of fixed size regionsi
+* Compute the mean nucleotide content of fixed size regions

 * Compute the replication landscape (fig2)